openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 |     }                                         |              |
 +-----------------------------------------------+--------------+

-To cause the lambdas behave as required, the language implementation can make the following replacements:
+In order to cause the lambdas behave as required, the language implementation can make the following replacements:

--  primitive type for a corresponding boxed type (x: int to x: Int) if the captured variable is of a primitive type;
+-  Primitive type for the corresponding boxed type (x: int to x: Int) if the captured variable is of a primitive type;

--  captured variable’s type for a proxy class that contains an original reference (x: T for x: Proxy<T>; x.ref = original-ref) if such captured variable is of a non-primitive type.
+-  Captured variable’s type for a proxy class that contains an original reference (x: T for x: Proxy<T>; x.ref = original-ref) if such captured variable is of a non-primitive type.

-If a captured variable is defined as 'const', then no boxing or proxying is required.
+If a captured variable is defined as 'const', then neither boxing nor proxying is required.

-If a formal parameter (which cannot be boxed or proxied) is captured, then the implementation can require the addition of a local variable :
+If a formal parameter (which can be neither boxed nor proxied) is captured, then the implementation can require the addition of a local variable as
+follows:

 .. index::
    lambda